 The objective of the guidance is to require management to explicitly assess an entity's ability to continue as a going concern, and to provide related footnote disclosures in certain circumstances.
 In connection with each annual and interim period, management will assess if there is substantial doubt about an entity's ability to continue as a going concern within one year after the issuance date of an entity's financial statements.
 The new standard defines substantial doubt and provides examples of indicators thereof.
 The definition of substantial doubt incorporates a likelihood threshold of "probable" similar to the current use of that term in U.S. GAAP for loss contingencies.
-The new standard will be effective for all entities in the first annual period ending after December 15, 2016 (December 31, 2016 for calendar year-end entities).
-Earlier application is permitted.
-The Company is currently assessing this standard for its impact on future reporting periods.
+The new standard will be effective for all entities in the first annual period ending after December 15, 2016 (March 31, 2017 for calendar year-end entities).
+The Company has adopted this standard as of its December 31, 2016 quarter end.